mattie20/Arcball-Graphics-Package/README.md

 ## About The Project
-SAP is a simple header only library containing a templated quaternion implementation, a arcball implementation ( improved over traditional arcball, see white paper in repo), and a few other functions required to create MVP matricies.
+AGP is a simple header only library containing a templated quaternion implementation, a arcball implementation ( improved over traditional arcball, see white paper in repo), and a few other functions required to create MVP matricies.
 The library is written to be auto-vectorized when possible with the appropriate auto-vectorization flags per compiler.
 Unit testing implemented with doctest.